radiowewewe/Radioino/README.md

 Arduino (nano) sketch for FM radio chip (RDA5807M) and 1602 LCD using I2C

 # Details
-This is a full function radio implementation of a RDA5807M chip that uses a LCD display to show the current station information.
+This is a full function FM radio implementation of a RDA5807M chip that uses a LCD display to show the current station information.
-Its using a Arduino Nano for controling using I2C.
+It's using a Arduino Nano for controling via I2C.

 # Depencies:
 aka the giant shoulders we stand on